-Risk Control/Action

-Budget forecast for future periods shows deficit, ESFA funding letter showing reduction in funding for year Business manager updates the budget and reports to SLT and F&R committee so decisions can be taken at the earliest opportunity

-- Use of Government support packages where available.
-Business manager reports to SLT and F&R committee so decisions can be taken at the earliest opportunity - Regular updates given to F&R Committee to ensure governors are aware of progress and key focus areas when planning. - Numbers monitored carefully, club promoted.
+Risk Control/Action Business manager updates the budget and reports to SLT and F&R committee so decisions can be taken at 0 , the earliest opportunity.
+Deficit recovery plan implemented with monthly review of management information and cashflow forecasts.
+Stringent oversight and sign-off of financial decisions by Board of Trustees.
+Use of Government support packages where available.
+Business manager reports to SLT and F&R committee so decisions can be taken at the earliest opportunity. additional cover costs.
+Regular updates given to F&R Committee to ensure Trustees are aware of progress and key focus areas when planning.
+Numbers monitored carefully, club promoted.
 Rising 3s now offered.
-Hot food offering available to families.
-Regular review at F&R and separate management accounts run monthly to monitor wraparound P&L - HT/SBM to keep staff informed of financial situation, potential impact to budgets and how this is being mitigated. - The ICT leader/ICT support officer monitors equipment and helpdesk cases to make sure there are no issues. - SLT monitor staff CPD requests to ensure relevance to SIP and/or role being carried out.
-CPD/Training budget exists for school - School follows LA advice towards contact with media [COMMS] Staff aware of how to respond.
-News daily monitoring by SBM/HT in order to respond to any adverse coverage. - Attendance, mobility and 'lates' regularly reviewed by HT, FSW, SBM and CSAWS.
+Regular review at F&R and separate management accounts run monthly to monitor wraparound P&L. Head teacher/School Business Manager to keep staff informed of financial situation, potential impact to budgets and how this is being mitigated.
+The ICT leader/ICT support officer monitors equipment environment being logged to IT support. and helpdesk cases to make sure there are no issues.
+SLT monitor staff CPD requests to ensure relevance to School Improvement Plan and/or role being carried out.
+CPD/Training budget exists for school.
+School follows LA advice towards contact with media [COMMS] Staff aware of how to respond.
+News - daily monitoring by SBM/HT in order to respond to any adverse coverage.
+Attendance, mobility and 'lates' regularly reviewed by Head Teacher, Family Support Worker, School Business Manager and Central School Attendance and Welfare Service.
 Continue to work with outside support agencies i.e. CSAWS.
 Increased school promotion.